Algorithmic neutrality: What is search neutrality?

 \begin{quote}

-We [i.e. Google] do get concerns [about political bias] across both sides of the aisle.
+We [i.e. Google] do get concerns across both sides of the aisle.
 I can assure you we do this [i.e. deliver search results] in a neutral way.
-And we do this based on a specific keyword, what we are able to assess as the most relevant information.
-(Google CEO Sundar Pichai in \citep{cspan2018}) Search Neutrality can be defined as the principle that search engines\ldots \ should have no editorial policies other than that their results be\ldots \ based solely on relevance. \citep{searchneutrality2009}
+And we do this based on a specific keyword, what we are able to assess as the most relevant information.\\ (Google CEO Sundar Pichai in \citep{cspan2018})